sadab-halim/GEMS/1. OOP Concepts/README.md

 - whereas database, port (static data) and connect (static operation) is going to be same for every object.
 - Whenever we call a static method, we cannot use instance data.
 - Any static operation can access only static data.
+    - It cannot access non-static data, because it is differing for every object.
+    DBConnection.connect() will use default username and password, if it happens to be..
+- Static Data is never shown in the objects
+    - Because it is not attached to objects, it is attached to class

 ## Dependent and Independent Attributes
 - "Essential" Attributes